bedrocklinux/bedrocklinux-website/markdown/1.0beta3/progress.md

 	  argument list.
 	- `bru` had to have one instance per stratum.
 Early research shows `etcfs` may be able to get away with a single instance irrelevant of the number of strata.
-As a beneficial side effect, this may also reduce RAM usage.
+In addition to taking less room in a process list, this may also reduce RAM usage.
 - Nyla made use of two different systems to enforce configuration values in `/etc` files, both of which were enforced at stratum-enable time.
 Both were found to be inadequate, in part because the files may be updated between